Information for Candidates

 You must arrive punctually for registration and your exam.
 If you are unsure about the location of your exam, ask staff in time!

-You are expected to bring the correct equipment and you should ensure it is in good working order.
+You are expected to bring all the equipment you might need and you should ensure it is in good working order.

 At the start of the exam